 Answering Your Hotel Door

 Whether it’s someone claiming to be hotel maintenance, room service (that you didn’t order), or even housekeeping, don’t open your hotel door when you’re alone in the room (especially without checking the peephole first).
-If there’s someone telling you about an emergency or a maintenance issue and they need access to your room, be sure to call down to the hotel’s front desk to verify their story.
+If there’s someone telling you about an emergency or a maintenance issue and they need access to your room, call down to the hotel’s front desk to verify their story.

 Accepting Food/Drink from Strangers

 “Accepting food from strangers is not always the right thing to do,” says Hannon.
 “Picture this.
 You are traveling solo on an overnight train in Europe.
 The young couple seated beside you are very chatty and offer lots of good advice about what to do at your destination.
-They unpack a wonderful picnic of sausage, cheese, fresh bread and wine.
+They unpack a wonderful picnic of sausage, cheese, fresh bread, and wine.
 The aromas are so enticing, they offer to share their food and wine.
 You’re thinking, ‘This is what European travel is all about.’
 Again, evaluate very carefully before you partake.
 Understand that drugging is always a possibility.
 You don’t want to wake up to find your friendly neighbors gone along with all your belongings.”

 Letting Fear Hold You Back

 We’re not trying to scare you off solo travel.
 Just be careful.
-Laura Walker, A Wandering Sole, says, “Do your research and don’t be afraid to engage locals.
+Laura Walker from A Wandering Sole says, “Do your research and don’t be afraid to engage locals.
 People were worried when I told them I was going to Jordan and Rwanda.
 Jordan happens to be one of the safest countries in the world and is safer than virtually all large cities in America.
 Rwanda also is extremely safe and I never felt in danger in either of these countries.
 Don’t get me wrong, I take standard precautions, but I don’t let fear or inaccurate information prevent me from traveling and enjoying myself.
 Do your research and go with an open mind.
 I have found that locals want you, as a visitor, to enjoy their country, and you should ask them for the most up-to-date information on any safety issues.”

 More from SmarterTravel: